MichaelCurrin/jekyll-gh-actions-quickstart/create-your-own.md

 ### Appearance

-The template is set up to give all pages the layout of `page` by default, which is define in the theme as [page.html][], which in turn uses [default.html][].
+This template is configured to give all pages the layout of `page` by default.
+That is defined in the theme as [page.html][], which in turn uses [default.html][].

-Follow the docs for whatever theme you choose for how to update CSS code, if needed.
+See the [Just the Docs docs][] for instructions on using the theme and extending such as with CSS.
+Or look-up the docs for whatever theme you choose.

+[Just the Docs docs]: https://pmarsceill.github.io/just-the-docs/

 ### Navbar